The Fatal Love-Spot

 he will forgive me, and he'll love you still.'

-a lifetime, and I swear to all our gods
+so far, I swear to our propitious gods

-that Finn mac Cumhail will never sleep beside me,
+that Finn mac Cumhail will never lie beside me,

 without a sign of life, without a motion,

-the Kings whom Diarmait fastened to the ground.
+the kings Diarmait had fastened to the ground.

 the man has tied who stole away my bride?'